donfiguerres/toy-robot-simulator/README.md

 The Command Design Pattern is used to encapsulate each operation as an object.
 This provides a flexible and extensible structure where new commands can be easily added, and existing commands can be modified with minimal impact on other parts of the code.

-Using a design pattern can improve the readability of the code because a person familiar with the design pattern can easily understand the design intent and structure of the project.
+Using a design pattern can also improve the readability of the code because a person familiar with the design pattern can easily understand the design intent and structure of the project.

 | Class              | Entity       | Description                                                                     |
 | ------------------ | -----------  | ------------------------------------------------------------------------------- |